Elbish-03/elbish-03/README.md

-### Hi there 👋
+### Hi there!👋
 ## 🚀 About me
 I'm Elbish Bhusal, an aspiring IT Application Developer currently studying at Alte Kantonalsschule Aarau | Baden. 📚

 👨‍💻 About Me:

 🔭 I'm passionate about programming and enjoy diving into backend development.
 🐛 Love solving complex code bugs and creating efficient solutions.
 🌱 Current Endeavors: